iknowjason/AriaCloud/terraform-azure/README.md

 Additionally, the README.ANSIBLE.txt file includes some Ansible test commands that you can run if you are having trouble.

-First, Ttake note of the public IP address of the VM.
+First, take note of the public IP address of the VM.

 ```cat hosts.cfg```